The IRS Has the Burden of Proof for Items of Income

 Facts & Procedural History

-On audit by the IRS, the IRS asserted that the taxpayer failed to report interest income from two insurance policies, underreported his income, and failed to pay self-employment taxes.
+The IRS audited his return or sent an adjustment notice.
+The IRS proposed to increase his income as it asserted that the taxpayer failed to report interest income from two insurance policies, underreported his income, and failed to pay self-employment taxes.

 The Taxpayer’s Evidence